StudioEtrange/mambo/README.md

     * See Organizr2 settings

 * Integration to Homepage :
-    * Tab Editor / Homepage Items / Plex
+    * Tab Editor / Homepage Items / Plex (WARN : you should check every values you setted in every tab of this settings panel before save it)
         * Enable, Minimum Authentication : User
         * Connection / Url : http://plex:32400
         * Connection / Token : get token with command `./mambo info plex`